desttools/transmail/README.md

-# TransMail API PHP Client
+# Zoho ZeptoMail API PHP Client (formerly TransMail)

-Generic PHP API Client for Zoho's TransMail service
+Generic PHP API Client for Zoho's ZeptoMail service

-This unofficial TransMail PHP library allows you to easily send transactional email messages via the [Zoho TransMail API](https://www.zoho.com/transmail/).
+This unofficial ZeptoMail/Transmail PHP library allows you to easily send transactional email messages via the [Zoho TransMail API](https://www.zoho.com/zeptomail/).
-The TransMail system is intended for transactional emails related to website and app interactions (receipts, password resets, 2FA notices, etc.), not bulk sending of emails like newsletters and announcements.
+The ZeptoMail system is intended for transactional emails related to website and app interactions (receipts, password resets, 2FA notices, etc.), not bulk sending of emails like newsletters and announcements.
-Please see the [TransMail site](https://www.zoho.com/transmail/) for details about use cases and guidelines.
+Please see the [ZeptoMail site](https://www.zoho.com/zeptomail/) for details about use cases and guidelines.

 ## Installation